Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere: Preliminaries

 for a solution of the self-duality equations $(\nabla, \Psi)$.
 By dimension count, these twistor lines give rise to an open subspace of the space of real holomorphic sections \cite{HKLR}.
-The following well known theorem then follows directly from the completeness (when adding reducible solutions) of the moduli space of self duality solutions \cite{Hi1}.

-\begin{theorem} Twistor lines form an open and closed subset of the space of real sections. \end{theorem}
+The following well known theorem then follows from the completeness of the moduli space of self-duality solutions \cite{Hi1}. \begin{theorem} Twistor lines form an open and closed subset of the space of real holomorphic sections. \end{theorem}

 A convenient set-up for studying associated families of flat connections obtained from solutions to self-duality equations is to consider them as real sections of the Deligne-Hitchin moduli space $\mathcal M_{DH}$.